dotlang/language/README.md

 If we use `get` to read data as `var` from an array which contains value types, we won't have direct access to inside the array.
 We will receive a copy.
 `type int := binary` compiler will allocate 8 bytes as a binary buffer for int `type binary := binary` this is just for documentation. right side same as left side, means it is a native type.
-We have two categories of types: value-type (or valtype) and reference-type (or reftype). binary is the only valtype.
-Any named type with binary underlying type is valtype.
-Every other type (tuple or union with tuples) is reftype.
 Union which has only labels (called enum) or has labels and other valtypes, is a valtype, because compiler uses int or a binary buffer to implement it.
 If it has tuples, it is reftype.
-`function` type is a valtype.
-Underlying, it is a pointer to a memory location.
-It is implemented as `int`.
 - You can manage inside a binary buffer and use it as differetn variables.
 ```
 var x: buffer = allocate(16)